 - Corrected the headers of your dataset.

 - Dealt with missing values so that they're encoded properly as

 - Corrected data types for every column in your dataset.

 - Converted a CSV file to a Pandas DataFrame (see why that's important in this Pandas tutorial).

 Although the CSV file is one of the most common formats for storing data, there are other file types that the modern-day data scientist must be familiar with.
 You now have a good sense of how useful

 pandas is when importing the CSV file, and conveniently,

 pandas offers other similar and equally handy functions to import Excel, SAS, and Stata files to name a few.

 Yet, due to the active community in open source software, there is constant activity in file formats and ways to import data.
 Lots of useful, high quality datasets are hosted on the web and accessed through APIs, for example.
-If you're curious and want to know the state of the art, DataCamp's Importing Data in Python (Part 1) and Importing Data in Python (Part 2) courses will teach you all the best practices.
+If you're curious and want to know the state of the art, DataCamp's Importing Data in Python (Part 1) and Importing Data in Python (Part 2) courses and Importing Data into Pandas tutorial will teach you all the best practices.